igmoweb/acronyms/README.md

 - `AFAIK`: As Far As I Know.
 "I know nothing but take this as an undeniable truth and good luck"
 - `AFK`: Away From Keyboard.
 Use it whenever you don't have an valid excuse to stop working and have a drinky.
 - `BRB`: Be Right Back.
 It's more "I will be right back" but I don't know why English speakers omit the first two letters.
 It should be IWBRB but whatever.
+- `BTW`: By The Way.
+Said when you want to talk about a completely different topic and confuse people.
 - `EMEA`: Europe, Middle East and Africa regions.
 Best area, because I am in it.
 - `FFS`: For Fuck Sake!
 - `FML`: Fuck My Life.
 Say this whenever webpack doesn't work after 3 hours of debugging.
+- `FTW`: For The Win.
+Used in a sarcastic way sounds much better.
+- `FWIW`: For What It's Worth.
+When you provide completely useless information to somebody.
 - `HM`: Human Made, a japanese clothing brand: https://humanmade.jp/.
 Visit it!
 They are great!
+- `IANAL`: Phew!
+This one almost sounds really bad, eh?
+But no, it's "I am not a lawyer", when you talk about legal stuff but you, OFC, don't have a clue of what you're saying.
 - `I18N`: i18n, I don't have time to write it all. https://whatis.techtarget.com/definition/internationalization-I18N
 - `IIRC`: If I Recall Correctly.
 Said when you don't have idea of what you're talking about.
 - `IKR`: I know, right?
 Keep your ego high.
+- `IMO`: In My Opinion.
+Said when someone is scared of its own opinion.
+- `IMHO`: In My Honest Opinion.
+When saying an opinion is even scarier.
+- `L6N`: Location.
+Use it if you are extremely lazy when typing.
 - `LOL`: hahaha.
 Laughing Out Loud while you keep your face completely serious in front of your screen.
 - `OFC`: Of course!
 - `OMFG`: Same than `OMG` but insert an extra Fucking in the middle.